History, tourist information, and nearby accommodation

 Those beliefs were not without controversy; the local vicar opposed the chapel, fearing it would lessen the importance of his own church, and the Bishop of Bath and Wells refused to allow the chapel to be consecrated.
 The family paid no attention and held twice-daily services for themselves and their guests.
 They also opened the chapel to local residents several times a year.

 But it was not just the extravagant exterior that received attention; the Gibbs family were collectors and loved beautiful things.
-Over 4 generations of Gibbs's collected a vast array of some 50,000 items, making it the largest single collection in the hands of the National Trust today.
-From ivory to wood, fine furniture, Minton ceramics, Crace carpets and fine silver.
+Over four generations of Gibbs's collected a vast array of some 50,000 items, making it the largest single collection in the hands of the National Trust today, including items of ivory, wood, fine furniture, Minton ceramics, Crace carpets and fine silver.

 The interior furnishings are of the highest order, with the best possible materials used.
 There are mosaics by Salviati, glass by the Powell and Wooldridge company, and furniture by the Warwick firm of Collier and Plucknett.
 The result is lavish on a grand scale.

 In World War Two Tyntesfield welcomed children evacuated from London during the Blitz and was home to an American army hospital.

 The house stands in lovely grounds, with an arboretum, formal Italianate terraced gardens, a walled kitchen garden, croquet lawn, and a restored 19th-century Orangery, Grade-II listed for historic interest.